sjbylo/container-workshop/01-build-app-on-local-pc/README.md

 ---

-If you are interested, you can test the application by 'posting' come random votes using curl.
+Optionally, you might like to try ...  testing the application by 'posting' come random votes using curl.

 Post a few random votes to the application using: